Developing Confidence and Self-Esteem

 • 💡Ensure you cover both internal (mindset) and external (support networks) methods for building self-esteem.

-• 💡When answering questions about goal setting, always refer to the SMART criteria explicitly.
-Provide a specific example of a goal you have set and explain how each element of SMART was applied.
-This shows the examiner you can apply theory to practice.
+• 💡When answering questions about goal setting, always include an example of a SMART goal you have used in your own studies.
+This shows you can apply the concept, not just define it.

 Common Mistakes